The Last House on the Left: Modern assessment

-On review aggregator Rotten Tomatoes, The Last House on the Left holds an approval rating of 64%, based on 44 reviews, and an average rating of 6.3/10.
+On review aggregator Rotten Tomatoes, The Last House on the Left holds an approval rating of 67%, based on 51 reviews.
 Its consensus reads, "Its visceral brutality is more repulsive than engrossing, but The Last House on the Left nevertheless introduces director Wes Craven as a distinctive voice in horror."
 On Metacritic, the film has a weighted average score of 68 out of 100, based on 8 critics, indicating "generally favorable reviews".
+Chuck Bowen of Slant Magazine gave the film four and a half stars out of five and stated, "There are more violent films than The Last House on the Left especially in the post-Nightmare on Elm Street era of the serial killer as ironic rock star, though the violence here isn’t palatable or delivered with the ritualized seriousness that flatters our intelligence for consuming a nasty movie.
+The scenes in which a gang rapes and murders two teenage women are prolonged and disgusting, as the women are never merely elements in an aesthetic, but viscerally terrified, humiliated humans begging for mercy with unmooring rawness."

-Author and film critic Leonard Maltin awarded the film one-and-a-half out of a possible four stars.
+Author and film critic Leonard Maltin awarded the film 1.5/4 stars.
 Maltin called the film "cheap", and "[a] repellent but admittedly powerful and (for better or worse) influential horror shocker."
 The film was nominated for AFI's 100 Years...100 Thrills.

 Related works

 Sequel

 In the 1980s, Vestron Pictures hired Danny Steinmann to write and direct a sequel, though the film fell apart in pre-production due to rights issues.
 Mario Bava's film Twitch of the Death Nerve was also released under the titles Last House on the Left – Part II, Last House – Part II and New House on the Left.